Divide-By-0/blog/content/posts/travel.md

     - **Pachinko Parlor**: Super intense gambling phenomenon in Japan.
 Went briefly and got overwhelmed in 10 minutes, but it's interesting to see at least once.
     - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
     - **Maid Cafe**: Some of them (we went to maidreamin) have more unique gimmicks like dancing and singing too.
     - **Ueno Cat Van**: Haven't been yet.
-Apparently in Ueno at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled the cat van that parks there, and a ton of cats just wander around the temple grounds.
+Apparently in Tokyo at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled "The Cat Van" (in Japanese) that parks there, and a ton of cats just wander around the temple grounds.
     - **Replica Food Experience**: I haven't tried this yet, but I'm obsessed with how all the restaurants have realistic 3D plastic clones of their meals.
 Apparently you can make some of your own at [places like this near Asakusa](https://goo.gl/maps/k2tZZiz4cJcSn9u8A?coh=178572&entry=tt).
     - **[Nara Deer Park](https://goo.gl/maps/qMaEzcbdeaBJ4hC36?coh=178572&entry=tt)**: Haven't been yet, apparently you can hang out with hundreds of deer here that bow back to you.
 [Thanks to this random video for the rec](https://youtu.be/sgO555H0XFk?t=129).
     - **[Zauo Fishing Restaurant](https://youtu.be/sgO555H0XFk?t=183)**: Haven't been yet, apparently you fish your own fish and hand it to the server to cook.
-    - **[Henn Na Hotel](https://group.hennnahotel.com/)**: Haven't been yet, apparently animatronic dinos and robots check you in??
+    - **[Henn Na Hotel](https://group.hennnahotel.com/)**: Haven't been yet, apparently animatronic dinos and robots check you in.
 They have branches all over Japan and in NY too.
     - **[Moomin Cafe](https://www.cnn.com/travel/article/japan-moomin-cafe/index.html)**: Haven't been yet; if there's an empty seat at your cafe table, you fill it with a giant plushie.
 Honestly I don't know why all cafes don't do this.
     - **Red Tokyo Tower**: Haven't been yet.
 A Level 99 reminiscent place with games where you have to use your whole body to play everything.
     - **[Yunessun Baths](https://www.yunessun.com/global/en/spa/)**: Haven't been yet.
 Red wine baths, sake baths, coffee baths, and dozens of others.
-    - **[Tecchan Yakitori Bar in Kichijoji by Kengo Kuma](https://www.designboom.com/architecture/kengo-kuma-tetchan-yakitori-bar-tokyo-japan-04-19-2015/)**: Haven't been yet.
-This is a bar where the seats look like they're straight out of an acrylic jungle.
+Near Mt.
+Fuji.
     - **[Muraya](https://goo.gl/maps/9Uzn9sf5ho51gbee6)**: A quirky Kyoto bar chaotically decorated with scraps, with lots of cool lighting all over.
 Found via [this video](https://youtu.be/7zZLSdO8Of4?t=989).
 - Egypt
   - Overall, my trip was pretty lacking: there wasn't a ton of super fun or unique stuff beyond the Pyramids.